Permutation-based true discovery proportions for functional Magnetic Resonance Imaging cluster analysis: Simulation study

-First of all, we want to understand how the improvement of the nonparametric TDP lower bound changes concerning $\rho$ and the proportion of null hypotheses $\nu$.
-Let $n = 50$, $m = 1000$, $\rho^2 \in \{0,0.01, \dots, 0.99,1\}$ and $\nu \in \{0.6, 0.7, 0.8, 0.9\}$, we simulate data $1000$ times and the mean of $\bar{\pi}(S_m)$ over simulation is represented.
-The Simes family of confidence bound without shift is taken into account to compare with the parametric approach directly.
+First of all, we want to understand how the improvement of the nonparametric TDP lower bound changes concerning $\rho$ and the proportion of null hypotheses $\pi_0$.
+Let $J = 50$, $m = 1000$, $\rho^2 \in \{0,0.01, \dots, 0.99,1\}$ and $\pi_0 \in \{0.6, 0.7, 0.8, 0.9\}$, we simulate data $1000$ times and the mean of $\bar{\pi}(S_m)$ over simulation is represented.
+However, high values of $\rho^2$ are unrealistic in real applications. \angela{For example, the mean correlation across $10,000$ randomly sampled voxels equals $0.25$ in the case of Rhyme data.} The Simes family of confidence bound without shift is taken into account to compare with the parametric approach directly.
 Having no prior knowledge about the structure of the set of hypotheses to analyze, we consider the full set of hypotheses, i.e., $S_m$.
-Figure \ref{sim:pi} shows the difference of $\bar{\pi}(S_m)$ computed using the permutation and parametric methods over the $\rho^2$ and $\nu$ values.
-As expected, the permutation approach gets some power respect to the parametric one in the case of correlation between pairs of variables.
-It can handle any type of dependence structure of the p-values.
+Figure \ref{sim:pi_equi} shows the difference of $\bar{\pi}(S_m)$ computed using the permutation and parametric methods over the $\rho^2$ and $\pi_0$ values.
+As expected, the permutation approach gets some power with respect to the parametric one in the case of correlation between pairs of variables.
+It can handle any type of dependence structure of the $p$-values.

-Secondly, we want to examine the family of critical curves not applied in Section \ref{applications}, since the fMRI data are strongly correlated and the p-values distribution results conservative.
-The Higher Criticism critical vector \eqref{hc}, the Beta critical vector \eqref{beta} and the Simes critical vector \eqref{eq1} are then used to computed $\bar{a}(S_m)$ using simulated data with $\nu= 0.9$, $m = 1000$ and $n = 50$.
-As previously, We repeat the simulations $1000$ times for each framework, and the mean value of $\bar{a}(S_m)$ is computed.
-Figure \ref{sim:hc_beta} shows the behaviour of these three families of critical vector respect to $\rho^2 \in \{0,0.01,\dots, 0.99,1\}$.
+Secondly, we want to examine why certain families of critical curves do not provide good results in Section \ref{applications}.
+The Higher Criticism critical vector \eqref{hc}, the Beta critical vector \eqref{beta} and the Simes critical vector \eqref{eq1} are then used to computed $\bar{a}(S_m)$ using simulated data with $\pi_0= 0.9$, $m = 1000$ and $J = 50$.
+As previously, we repeat the simulations $1000$ times for each framework, and the mean value of $\bar{a}(S_m)$ is computed.
+Figure \ref{sim:hc_beta_equi} shows the behaviour of these three families of critical vectors respect to $\rho^2 \in \{0,0.01,\dots, 0.99,1\}$.
 In Section \ref{lambdaCal}, we said that the Higher Criticism and Beta families could be problematic in the case of a strong correlation between tests.
 As expected, the Beta critical vector does not work in the case of a strong correlation between variables.
-Similarly, the Higher Criticism family seems to work, but it loses power with the increase in correlation.
+This is due also to computational numerical difficulties, i.e., when the dashed line in Figure \ref{sim:hc_beta_equi} disappears.
+The Higher Criticism family seems to work, but it loses power with an increase in correlation.